timmahrt/pysle/README.rst

 Pronounced like 'p' + 'isle'.

-An interface for the ILSEX (international speech lexicon) dictionary, along with some tools for working with comparing and aligning pronunciations (e.g. a list of phones someone said versus a standard or canonical dictionary pronunciation).
+An interface to a pronunciation dictionary with stress markings (ISLEX - the international speech lexicon), along with some tools for working with comparing and aligning pronunciations (e.g. a list of phones someone said versus a standard or canonical dictionary pronunciation).